05nelsonm/kmp-tor/README.md

    // Add the callback extension
    implementation "io.matthewnelson.kotlin-components:kmp-tor-ext-callback-manager:$vKmpTor"

-   // You will also need to add the Kotlin gradle plugin, and possibly the coroutines
+   // You will also need to add the Kotlin Gradle Plugin, and coroutines-android dependency.
-   // dependency, too.
 }
 ```